(one synonym : Porina kershawi Lucas, 1891)

 They pupate in their burrow.
 When the moth is ready to emerge, the pupa wriggles to the top of the burrow, and the empty skin is left poking half out of the burrow after the adult moth has departed.

-The adult moths are dark brown with a white line along each forewing with variable white shapes along its length.
-The hindwings are red near the base, fading to pale orange at the margins.
+The adult moths have patchy brown forewings, each with a variable number of postmedial arcs of dark spots, and sometimes with a white streak and/or two white spots.
+The hindwings are reddish-brown, fading to pale orange at the margins.
 The moths have a wingspan of about 6 cms.

 The species is found in